perrich/FileTransferQueue/README.md

 FileTransferQueue
 ========

-A local Queue to handle transfer errors.
-First need was to manage FTP transfer issue but the API is open and you can manage any transfer protocol and persistence solution.
+A persistant queue implementation to handle transfer errors.
+First need was to manage FTP transfer issues but it is possible to implement any solution.
+You can manage any transfer protocol (FTP, HTTP, message queue, ...) and persistence solution (file, database, message queue, ...).

 The current version includes :
 - a JSON configuration file to persist the queue